Pre-supernova Ultra-light Axion-like Particles: Introduction

 In the previous works on the SN bounds of light ALPs, only ALPs produced after the core-bounce have been discussed.
 However, in principle, ALPs can be produced in advanced burning phases of massive stars as well because the temperature is sufficiently high.
 If $\gamma$ ray telescopes are pointed at an SN progenitor following a pre-SN neutrino alert \citep{2004APh....21..303O,2016PhRvD..93l3012Y,2017ApJ...851....6P,2020MNRAS.496.3961K,2020ApJ...899..153M,2020ARNPS..70..121K}, it may be possible to obtain information on ALPs.

 The ALP parameters have been explored by ALP helioscopes, haloscopes, and astronomical observations.
-The CERN Axion Solar Telescope (CAST) obtained a bound $g_{10}<0.66$ for $m_a\lesssim 20$ meV \citep{2017NatPh..13..584A}.
+The CERN Axion Solar Telescope (CAST) obtained a bound $g_{10}<0.66$ for $m_a\lesssim 20$\,meV \citep{2017NatPh..13..584A}.
 Although the mass range is narrow, the Axion Dark Matter Experiment (ADMX) obtained a very stringent bound of $g_{10}\lesssim10^{-5}$ for $m_a\sim\mu$eV \citep{2020PhRvL.124j1303B}.
-Searches for $\gamma$ and x ray spectral irregularities of NGC 1275 has provided a constraint of $g_{10}<0.05$ for $m_a<5$ neV \citep{2016PhRvL.116p1101A} and $g_{10}<(6-8)\times10^{-3}$ for $m_a<10^{-3}$ neV \cite{2020ApJ...890...59R}.
-Observations of globular clusters have also provided a constraint of $g_{10}<0.66$ for $m_a\lesssim1$ keV \citep{2014PhRvL.113s1302A}.
-Interestingly, ALPs with $g_{10}\gtrsim0.2$ and $m_a\lesssim0.1\;\mu$eV might be responsible for the observed very-high-energy $\gamma$ ray transparency of the Universe \citep{2013PhRvD..87c5027M}.
-It has also been pointed out that ultra-light ALPs with $m_a\in[6\times10^{-4},\;10^{-2}]$ neV are excluded to avoid the superradiance instability of black holes regardless of $g_{a\gamma}$ \citep{2018JCAP...03..043C}.
+Searches for $\gamma$ and x ray spectral irregularities of NGC 1275 has provided a constraint of $g_{10}<0.05$ for $m_a<5$\,neV \citep{2016PhRvL.116p1101A} and $g_{10}<(6$--$8)\times10^{-3}$ for $m_a<10^{-3}$\,neV \cite{2020ApJ...890...59R}.
+Observations of globular clusters have also provided a constraint of $g_{10}<0.66$ for $m_a\lesssim 1$\,keV \citep{2014PhRvL.113s1302A}.
+Interestingly, ALPs with $g_{10}\gtrsim0.2$ and $m_a\lesssim 0.1\,\mu$eV might be responsible for the observed very-high-energy $\gamma$ ray transparency of the Universe \citep{2013PhRvD..87c5027M}. {Also, a recent observation of the spectra of the cosmic infrared background found excesses which can be interpreted as a hint of photon-ALP mixing \cite{2017PhRvD..96e1701K}.} It has also been pointed out that ultra-light ALPs with $m_a\in[6\times10^{-4},\;10^{-2}]$\,neV are excluded to avoid the superradiance instability of black holes regardless of $g_{a\gamma}$ \citep{2018JCAP...03..043C}.

-In this Letter, we propose to use nearby SN progenitors to investigate the nature of light ALPs independently of the other methods.
-There are 31 known SN candidates in the Solar neighborhood within a radius of 1 kpc, as listed in Ref. \citep{2020ApJ...899..153M}.
+In this paper, we propose to use nearby SN progenitors to investigate the nature of light ALPs independently of the other methods.
+There are 31 known SN candidates in the Solar neighborhood within a radius of 1\,kpc, as listed in Ref.~\citep{2020ApJ...899..153M}.
 As a benchmark of a nearby SN progenitor, we calculate the $\gamma$ ray flux from $\alpha$ Orionis, which is known as Betelgeuse.
 The ALP production from Betelgeuse and the resultant x-ray flux have been calculated in previous works \cite{1995PhLB..344..245C,2021PhRvL.126c1101X}.
 However, the photon spectrum peaks at MeV $\gamma$ ray regions in the last evolutionary stages of massive stars.
 We discuss the observability of the signature of ALPs by $\gamma$ ray telescopes and possible constraints on ALPs.